riceracer/notes/machine-learning/feature-engineering.md

 ### Text similarity

+* Token similarity: number of common tokens (or tf-idf terms) between two texts
+* Edit distance: distance from one word/string to another via number of edits to transform from one to another
-* Can use cosine similarity of vectors to calculate how similar one vectorized text is to another
+* Cosine Similarity: Can use cosine similarity of vectors to calculate how similar one vectorized text is to another

 Tools:
 * `sklearn.metrics.pairwise.cosine_similarity`